 The American-based watchmaker has finally introduced a full-fledged flight computer that you can wear on your own wrist.
 Designed for real pilots, the quartz-powered multifunction Hamilton Khaki Flight Timer (ref.
 H64554431) was created together with Air Zematt, the Swiss helicopter transport and rescue service.

-Probably targeted against similar watches from Japanese watchmakers (I guess, the Hamilton Khaki Flight Timer will have a hard time competing against similarly equipped analog-digital watches from, right, Breitling that, first, are equipped with superior ETA Thermoline-based SuperQuartz thermo-compensated calibers and, second, are just plain better advertised as an elite pilot’s wristwatch of choice,) the new timekeeper is equipped with the ETA E20.373 quartz ebauche.
+Probably targeted against similar watches from Japanese watchmakers (I guess, the Hamilton Khaki Flight Timer will have a hard time competing against similarly equipped analog-digital watches from Breitling that, first, sport superior ETA Thermoline-based SuperQuartz thermo-compensated calibers and, second, are just plain better advertised as an elite pilot’s wristwatch of choice,) the new timekeeper is equipped with the ETA E20.373 quartz ebauche.

-The movement is hidden inside a rather compact stainless steel case only 40 millimeters in diameter that features a rather peculiar bezel.
-The latter has the usual “00 – 55” minute markings painted in a counter clockwise fashion.
+The movement is hidden inside a compact stainless steel case.
+Measuring only 40 millimeters in diameter, it features a rather peculiar bezel with the usual “00 – 55” minute markings painted in a counter-clockwise fashion.

 Another minute track is printed in bold Arabic numerals inside the matte black dial.

 Being a sophisticated device, the Flight Timer features a set of LCD displays that display information not only with Arabic digits but also with some strange pictograms reminding of those from the Predator movie.
 You will possibly need to thoroughly study the owner’s manual before using this instrument.

 The dial is protected from weather and water with a sapphire crystal with an anti-reflective treatment.

 Although also supplied on a black rubber band, as well as a brown leather strap with silver dial (ref.
 H64514551) and stainless steel bracelet (ref.
 H64554131,) it is the bright-orange rubber strap that makes the watch truly shine.